Grilled Corn on the Cob

-Corn is the perfect side dish for every summer BBQ!
+Corn is the perfect side dish for every summer BBQ.
 There are so many ways to cook it, whether you boil it, microwave it, or grill it.
-Here’s how to get the best grilled corn!

-Four ears of grilled corn on the cob served on a white platter.
+Grilled corn the cob served on a white plate.

 New Favorite Cooking Method

-Have you ever grilled corn before?!
+Have you ever made corn on the cob on the grill before?!
 We typically boil it or microwave it if we’re in a pinch.
-Both are delicious, but NOTHING beats the amazing charred smoky flavor that comes from throwing it on the grill.
+Both are delicious, but NOTHING beats the amazing charred smoky flavor that comes from throwing them on the grill.

-Once you’ve grilled the corn, you can enjoy it as a side (which is what we typically do), or you can cut it off the cob and enjoy it in salads, tacos, or burrito bowls.
+Once you’ve grilled the corn, you can enjoy it as a side (which is what we typically do), or cut it off the cob and enjoy it in salads, tacos, or Burrito Bowls.
 However you decide to enjoy it, you won’t want your corn cooked any other way!

 They are best when fresh off the corn stalk.
 If you see a roadside stand or farmers market, that is the place to go to get the freshest corn.

 Buy in season.
-Even the corn at the grocery store is pretty fresh than other times of the year.
+Even the corn at the grocery store is pretty fresh than at other times of the year.
 And it is definitely less expensive.
-Just last week my local market had ears for 10 cents each.

-Confession: Even though fresh is the best, I don’t always run to the market each time I want corn on the cob, nor is it always available.
-So when the corn is selling at great prices I’ll buy several ears to keep in the freezer.
+Freezing isn’t bad, either.
+Even though fresh is the best, I don’t always run to the market each time I want corn on the cob, nor is it always available.
+When the corn is selling at great prices, I’ll buy several ears to keep in the freezer.

-There are a few different methods for grilling fresh corn, but we’ve found that the easiest way is to grill it without the husk, directly on the grill.
+There are a few different methods for how to cook corn on the cob on the grill, but we’ve found that the easiest way is to grill it without the husk, directly on the grill.
 Plus, it gives the corn a delicious charred flavor!

-PREP.
-Preheat grill to medium heat.
-While grill is preheating, remove husks and silk from the ears of corn.
+1. PREP.
+Preheat the grill to medium heat.
+While the grill is preheating, remove husks and silk from the ears of corn.

-GRILL.
-Spray each piece with olive oil spray and place on grill.
+2. GRILL.
+Spray each piece with olive oil spray and place them on the grill.
 Cook for 10-12 minutes making sure to rotate occasionally.

 • Garlic Butter